News & Research

 Wellbutrin: The Antidepressant That Doesn't Work Like the Others

 No sexual side effects.
 No weight gain.
 Possible energy boost.
-Bupropion is the antidepressant people ask for by name — but it's not right for everyone.
+Bupropion is the antidepressant people ask for by name, but it is not right for everyone.

 Bupropion (Wellbutrin)Atypical Antidepressants